 due to other obligations.

-Another market is at the St. Francis Farmers market in Shakopee.
-The market is a cooperation between St. Francis Medical Center and Park Nicollet.
-This market starts in mid-June on Tuesdays from 10am-2pm in the parking lot of the St. Francis Medical Center, just southeast of downtown Shakopee on Marschal Avenue.
+Another market was at the St. Francis Farmers market in Shakopee.
+The market was a cooperation between St. Francis Medical Center and Park Nicollet.
+This market ran mid-June on Tuesdays from 10am-2pm in the parking lot of the St. Francis Medical Center, just southeast of downtown Shakopee on Marschal Avenue.
 The market runs until mid-October.
 Unfortunately, after only one year we are unable to continue this market due to other obligations.

 In 2012, we broadened our outreach with the Market in the Valley Farmers Market, next to the Golden Valley Government Center (under the water tower), just north of Hwy 55 at Winnetka Avenue.
 They blend the farmers market with musical shows and other community events.
 The market is Sundays from 9pm-1pm from June until end of September.
 Unfortunately, after 3 years we are unable to continue this market due to other obligations.

 In 2013, as we broadened our outreach to Dakota County with the Farmington

 Farmers Market, next to the Farmington Government Center